Unordinary order: A theoretical, computational and experimental investigation of crystalline order in curved space

 Surface provides description only.
 Full text is available to ProQuest subscribers.
 Ask your Librarian for assistance.

 Giomi, Luca, "Unordinary order: A theoretical, computational and experimental investigation of crystalline order in curved space" (2009).
 Physics - Dissertations.
-Paper 10.
+10.